 Income tax expense results from foreign minimum income tax and profit on a legal entity basis.
 The losses that we have incurred since inception result primary from the losses of our Austrian subsidiary.
-We have considered that it is more likely than not that we will not realize the benefits of the deferred tax asset, and accordingly, established a full valuation allowance as of September 30, 2019.
+We have considered that we will likely not realize the benefits of the deferred tax asset, and accordingly, established a full valuation allowance as of March 31, 2020.